bazhenov/bazhenov.github.com/content/posts/2023-05-pairwise-microbenchmarking/index.md

 std / std_count                 260  1416 444.6%      450.7 2714.1 2199.5     488.0% CHANGE DETECTED
 ```

-For each comparison following data is reported:
+For each comparison, the following metrics are reported:

-- names of the tested function (eg. `std_5000 / std_4925`: `std_5000` is baseline, `std_4925` is candidate);
+- Names of the tested functions (e.g., `std_5000 / std_4925`: `std_5000` is the baseline, `std_4925` is the candidate).
-- `B min`/`C min` – minimum execution time of baseline and candidate functions across all observaions;
+- `B min`/`C min`: Minimum execution time of the baseline and candidate functions across all observations.
-- `min ∆` - difference between candidate and baseline in percents (negative mean candidate is faster);
+- `min ∆`: The difference between the candidate and baseline in percent (negative means the candidate is faster).
-- `B mean`/`C mean` - mean execution time of baseline and candidate functions;
+- `B mean`/`C mean`: Mean execution time of the baseline and candidate functions.
-- `mean ∆` - paired difference mean in ns. and % (eg. mean of the difference of the individual observations);
+- `mean ∆`: Paired difference mean in ns and % (mean of the difference of the individual observations).
-- `CHANGE DETECTED` indicator is printed where the difference between means are statistically significant based on z-test.
+- `CHANGE DETECTED` indicator is printed where the difference between means is statistically significant based on z-test.

-Several things should be noted
+A few observations can be made:

-1. minimum execution time is indeed quite robust metrics.
-When used with paired tests it converges so fast that 100 iterations is enough to provide stable results.
-Without paired testing it is close to 1000.
-This is mindblowing!
-It makes performance tests as fast as unit tests!
+1. Minimum execution time is a robust metric.
+When used with paired tests, it converges much faster, providing stable results with just 100 iterations, compared to close to 1000 iterations without paired testing.
+This significantly speeds up performance tests, making them as fast as unit tests.
-1. with large number of iterations this method is able to detect changes with effect less than 1%;
+2. With a relatively modest number of iterations (approximately 10^4 to 10^5), this method is capable of detecting changes with an effect size of less than 1%.
-1. the results of paired benchmarks are very robust in the presense of the load in the system.
-I ran tests with dummy load in parallel (`m5sum /dev/random`) on each physical core and results are the same;
+3. The results of paired benchmarks are highly robust even in the presence of load in the system.
+Tests with a parallel dummy load (`m5sum /dev/random`) running on each physical core yield consistent results.
-1. sometime minimum time is not able to detect a change when it present.
-See: `std_count / std_count_rev`, reverse iteration is several percent slower according to the mean
+4. Sometimes, the minimum time metric is unable to detect a change even when it is present.
+For example, in the case of `std_count / std_count_rev`, the reverse iteration is several percent slower according to the mean.

-Let's check last assumption.
-Maybe mean is lying to us, and there is no difference between forward and backward iteration?
-I wrote criterion benchmark which measures "classical" pointwise difference (eg. difference of means) – here is the results.
+To further investigate the assumption that there is a difference between forward and backward iteration, a criterion.rs benchmark was conducted to measure the "classical" pointwise difference (i.e., the difference of means).
+The results are as follows:

 ```
 utf8/std_count          time:   [2.7335 µs 2.8060 µs 2.8786 µs]
 utf8/std_count_rev      time:   [3.0029 µs 3.0804 µs 3.1495 µs]
 ```

-Nope, backward iteration is indeed slower.
+These results confirm that backward iteration is indeed slower.

 ## Conclusion

-Computers are complex system which we can not control fully.
-Sometimes it's very hard to get reproducible results when measuring algorithm performance.
-Paired testing is a known technique used in classical statistic.
-It allows to reduce the effects of confounders on observations thus reducing variance.
-This works also when measuring algorithm performance.
-Reduced variance can be spent on two improvements:
+Computers are intricate systems that we cannot fully control, making it challenging to achieve reproducible results when measuring algorithm performance.
+However, the technique of paired testing, commonly used in classical statistics, offers a solution to mitigate the influence of confounding factors on observations, thereby reducing variance.
+This approach is also applicable when assessing algorithm performance.
+By reducing variance, we can reap two key benefits:

-- reduce number of iterations to produce stable results.
-This allows to iterate quicker or, alternativley, test the algorithm more extensivly in the same amount of time.
-- improve test sensitivity to detect more nuanced changes.
+1. **Reduced iteration count**: With lower variance, we can achieve stable results with fewer iterations.
+This allows for quicker iteration cycles or more extensive testing of the algorithm within the same timeframe.
+2. **Improved sensitivity**: The reduced variance enhances the test's sensitivity, enabling the detection of more subtle changes in performance.
+This empowers us to identify and assess even nuanced improvements or deviations in the algorithm's behavior.

+Incorporating paired testing into performance measurement practices offers the potential to streamline iterative processes and enhance the ability to detect and analyze performance changes effectively.

+[mean-misleads]:
+[BID23]:

+[^rust-outliers]: Rust bench harness [ignores 10% of most extreme observations](https://github.com/rust-lang/rust/blob/e6e4f7ed1589e03bc2f6c5931c1a72e7947e8682/library/test/src/bench.rs#L150-L158)
+[^rust-median]: Rust bench harness uses [median as the main metric](https://github.com/rust-lang/rust/blob/e6e4f7ed1589e03bc2f6c5931c1a72e7947e8682/library/test/src/bench.rs#L71-L79)
+[^accurate-benchmarks]: [Accurate and efficient software microbenchmarks](https://www.youtube.com/watch?v=BFISG3LY9UQ) by Daniel Lemire
+[^mean-misleads]: [The mean misleads: why the minimum is the true measure of a function’s run time](https://betterprogramming.pub/the-mean-misleads-why-the-minimum-is-the-true-measure-of-a-functions-run-time-47fa079075b0) by David Gilbertson